-Please refer to the list of reserved words attached to this document.
+\\ Please refer to the list of reserved words attached to this document.

-ANTWORT # If the response to the Yes/No query is YES then the logical vari- IF JA THEN able JA is true, i.e. the IF condition is fulfilled and the commands pre- IFEND county in Live are carried out.
+ANTWORT # If the response to the Yes/No

+IF JA THEN query is YES, then the logical vari-

+able JA is true, i.e. the IF condition

+is fulfilled and the commands pre-

+IFEND ceding IFEND are carried out.